 How much money should I bring to Cuba?

 This honestly depends on your spending habits and budget.
-In comparison to the United States (which also varies by where you are in the U.S.)
+You should expect to spend less money than you would in Cuba in comparison to the United States.

 I budgeted $100 a day but brought $120 to be on the safe side.
 This is more than I usually spend when traveling (when I was traveling around the world full time in 2017 I travelled on roughly $50 a day, including accommodation) but budgeted to spend a little more on this trip.
 I ended up only spending an average of $69 a day (including transportation, food, drinks, activities and a few souvenirs – not including accommodations).